kmsmith137/ch_frb_l1/MANUAL.md

     Currently, there is some guesswork involved in setting this parameter, since it's hard to figure out how much memory is being used by other things (e.g. bonsai).
     I plan to address this soon!
-In the meantime, I recommend 32 GB for production-scale runs, and 0.5 GB for subscale testing runs.
+In the meantime, I recommend 2 GB/beam for production-scale runs, and 0.1 GB/beam for subscale testing runs.

 <a name="l1-config-l1b"></a>